 I was born Wendy Cunningham Wirtshafter in Hollywood, California, one of the few people who can actually claim that.
 My parents, Buddy Worth and Carol Morris were nightclub entertainers and jazz musicians and until I went to school I did not know my real last name, only the professional one my parents used (Worth).
 I am of mixed heritage.
 My father’s family are Ashkenazi Jews who migrated from Hungary to the United States in the mid-1880s.
 My grandfather, Morris Wirtshafter, was a doctor and my grandmother, Harriet Klein Wirtshafter, a vaudeville entertainer.
 My mother’s mother, Ann Gunderson, was Norwegian who came with her family to the United States in 1902 to seek a better life; while my mother’s father, Hugh Cunningham Morris, was born in Gillingham, Kent and came by a circuitous route to the United States via South Africa, Australia and Canada, his father having been born in India during the Raj and being honoured in 1907 as Knight Commander of the Order of St Michael and St George in recognition of his services as Superintendent of the Trigonometrical Survey of the Transvaal and Orange River Colonies.

 My mother’s family are mostly members of the Bahá’í Faith, my maternal grandmother having first read about the visit to the United States of `Abdu’l-Bahá, son of the Bahá’u’lláh, the founder of the Bahá’í Faith, in a newspaper in 1912 when she was 16.
 She was struck by his teachings about the oneness and unity of humanity, the need for social justice, the establishment of world peace and the equality of women and men.
-Many years later, in the 1940s, she met a Bahá’í and almost immediately became a Bahá’í herself, as did most of the women in her women, including my mother.
+Many years later, in the 1940s, she met a Bahá’í and almost immediately became a Bahá’í herself, as did most of the women in her family, including my mother.